dylanaraps/neofetch/Readme.md

                            to the top edge of the window --clean                Remove all cropped images

+    Screenshot:
+    --scrot                Take a screenshot
+    --scrotdir             Directory to save the scrot
+    --scrotfile            File name of scrot

     Other:
     --help                 Print this text and exit
 ```